FORMAT REQUIREMENTS & GUIDELINES (Read Carefully*)

 - Manuscripts must be in MS Word using the template provided; images can be in other formats.
 All submissions must adhere to the requirements in this guideline and the journal template.
 By submitting a manuscript, the author(s) agree to comply with these guidelines.

 - Provide on a separate page an abstract of 150 to 200 words followed by the keywords for the respective article.
-This abstract should consist of Introduction of Topic & its Significance, Research Methodology, Basic Study Results, and Conclusion.
+This abstract should consist of an Introduction of the Topic & its Significance, Research Methodology, Basic Study Results, and Conclusion.
 This should briefly describe the problem being addressed in the study, how the study was performed and what the authors conclude from the results.

 - Minimum 05 Keywords relating to the article subject should be given.